kennangaibel/Stringer_Realsense/README.md

 Make sure you are using python version 3.6-3.9.
 The realsense library will not work with version 3.10.
 With the D435, optimal resolutions for aligning depth with RGB is setting depth resolution to 848x480 and RGB resolution to 1280x720.
+**Deconstructed Programs** contains smalelr programs that accomplish smaller tasks are good for testing the main program.
+Most notably, `read_single_bag_file.py` which will take a picture and output a bag file that you can save so that you can analyze the RGB and depth frames on Intel.Realsense.Viewer.exe while also testing it on the main program. `cvTest.py`is the other program that you can input image files into and run the computer vision algorithm.
+This is a good place to test and refine the computer vision algorithm based on your application.

 **Retrieving the data**